lionelmennig/dynamic-stack-card-swiper/README.md

 ### Prevent a specific item from being swiped (>= 1.1.0)

 Now you can specify an `isItemLocked` check in the definition of the ```DynamicStackCardSwiper```, based on the current item being given as a parameter.

+### Access the current stack from the controller (>= 1.2.0)

+Now you can access the stack for any reason of yours, including the insertion of new items anywhere (without animation, though!).

 ## AppinioSwiper's original Show Cases